Group-wise oracle-efficient algorithms for online multi-group learning: Group Oracle-Efficiency with Smooth Contexts

 \subsection{Smoothed Online Learning}

 We now describe \emph{smoothed online learning}, a prevalent model in recent literature in computationally efficient online learning that formalizes the natural relaxation that Nature is not maximally adversarial~\cite{rakhlin_online_2011, haghtalab_smoothed_2022,haghtalab_oracle-efficient_2022, block_smoothed_2022}.
 The main assumption is that, instead of choosing \textit{arbitrary} (possibly worst-case) examples $(x_t, y_t) \in \cX \times \cY$ at every round, Nature adversarially fixes a distribution $\mu_t$ over $\cX$ and draws $x_t \sim \mu_t$, while still drawing $y_t$ adversarially.
-Formally, we restrict such distributions to be \emph{$\sigma$-smooth}, following the definitions of \cite{block_smoothed_2022, haghtalab_smoothed_2022}. \begin{definition}[$\sigma$-smooth distribution] Let $\mu$ be some probability measure on $\cX$, and let $\mathcal{B}$ be a base measure on $\cX.$ The distribution $\mu$ is \emph{$\sigma$-smooth} (with respect to $\mathcal{B}$) if $\mu$ is absolutely continuous with respect to $\cB$ and
+Formally, we restrict such distributions to be \emph{$\sigma$-smooth}, following the definitions of \cite{block_smoothed_2022, haghtalab_smoothed_2022}. \begin{definition}[$\sigma$-smooth distribution] Let $\mu$ be some probability measure on $\cX$, and let $\mathcal{B}$ be a base measure on $\cX.$ The distribution $\mu$ is \emph{$\sigma$-smooth} (with respect to $\mathcal{B}$) if $\mu$ is absolutely continuous\footnote{A probability measure $\mu$ is \emph{absolutely continuous} to another measure $\mathcal{B}$ if, for every $\mathcal{B}$-measurable set $A$, $\mathcal{B}(A) = 0$ implies $\mu(A) = 0$.} with respect to $\cB$ and

 We denote the set of all $\sigma$-smooth distributions on $\cX$ with respect to the measure $\mathcal{B}$ as $\cS_{\sigma}(\cX, \mathcal{B}).$ If $\mathcal{B}$ is clear from context, we simply write $\cS_{\sigma}(\cX).$ We assume that we have sample access to $\cB$ throughout.
 For simplicity, one may assume $\mathcal{B}$ is uniform on $\cX.$ \end{definition} Definition \ref{def:smooth_dist} interpolates between the benign setting where $x_t$ are drawn i.i.d. from $\mu$ when $\sigma = 1$, and the fully adversarial setting when $\sigma$ approaches $0.$ In this sense, the warm-up result of Section \ref{sec:iid} is a special case of this setting when $\sigma = 1$ and $\mu$ is fixed for all rounds.
 Note that this definition does not restrict the choice of $y_t$ at all; $y_t$ may still be chosen adversarially.